Gleepoj/gameBase_ECS/README.md

 # Issues

- - If you have issues with compiling maybe it come from the fact that you had to use my fork of deepcake/echo and cxsquared/hxyarn and setup.hxml have not work as intended
+ - If you have issues with compiling maybe it come from the fact that you had to use my fork of deepcake/echo and cxsquared/hxyarn and setup.hxml have not work as intended.
+Normally my fork of deepnightLibs and Heaps.io aren't necessary

-# Cleanup for your own usage

-You can safely remove the following files/folders from repo root:

-- `.github/`
-- `LICENSE`
-- `README.md`
-- `CHANGELOG.md`
+ - This code is not intended to be use as is for game developpement, I made it for my own purpose as a "self"-taught developer, and I share it more as bunch of snippet for curious people than as a polished tools.
+Fell free to tell me if you have any suggestions or if you find weirds things, bugs,bad practices,or a pretext for medieval theoretical controversy about software architecture :) .